Fort Lee Water Contamination Lawsuit Overview

 April 2024 – King Law Accepting Fort Lee Water Contamination Lawsuits

 King Law is reviewing cases involving victims of water contamination at Fort Lee, now known as Fort Gregg-Adams.
-If you were stationed at Fort Lee, were exposed to contaminated water, and developed an illness like thyroid cancer, thyroid disease, kidney cancer, pancreatic cancer, or bladder cancer, you could be eligible for compensation through a lawsuit.
+If you were stationed at Fort Lee, were exposed to contaminated water, and developed an illness like thyroid cancer, thyroid disease, or kidney cancer, you could be eligible for compensation through a lawsuit.
 Contact us today to confirm your eligibility.

 June 2023 – Companies Seek Settlements in Water Contamination Lawsuits